 Candy Cane Candy

 Candy Cane Candy Recipe | SnappyGourmet.com

-Be sure to let the candy completelly cool so that it hardens.
+Be sure to let the candy cool completely so it hardens.
 It will be liquid and soft when you take it out of the oven.
-Once it’s cool you can break it into desired shapes.
+Once it’s cool, you can break it into desired shapes.
 I used mine to decorate some cakes I made (recipe coming up soon!).

+Candy Cane Candy